Dear J K Rowling

 As someone who has helped create fame for others, hollow celebrity and stardom holds little attraction for me.
 I’m witness to the private behind the public.
 The two rarely match.
 Through my writing, and from my efforts in the arts in Scotland, the UK and USA, I guess I have made a good few talented individuals gain successful careers.

 Personally, I would prefer the public lose interest in the lives of celebrities because undue reverence and insistent curiousity of them demotes us to second class citizens.
-I do not wish to be a second class citizen just because you presume to provide a superior voice.
+I do not wish to be second class just because you presume to provide a superior voice.

 You appear to be a nice person.
 Nice people are considered nice because they are quick and happy to agree with those who defame friends behind their back.
-Nice people never ever rebel.
-They know their place.

 There are matters in life where rebellion is the only answer to right wrongs and secure justice.
 Some of the scorn independence supporters endure is akin to that women suffered when demanding the vote.
 We are a fringe group, ludicrous, fools, carrion- a term you likened us which I’ll come to later.

 Protest annoys those who hold power.
 It unsettles.
 They call it dissent in a pejorative sense.
 Looking objectively, historically and socially at Scotland’s chronic lack of genuine democracy, civic revolution is the only answer to remedy Scotland’s ills.
 Westminster will always resist unshackling constraints.
-But be reassured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
+But be assured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
 What is there not to admire about that?

 By praising Scotland as your adopted home I note you acknowledge you’re an incomer.
 Pity your modesty is not sufficiently strong an inhibitor that you employ diplomacy.
 You state your opinion of our political ambitions negatively and disseminate it extensively.
 It follows that you feel of sufficent high status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
 Humble you ain’t.